 Common treatments for ADHD are psychotherapy and a range of medications.
 Stimulants, non-stimulants and behavior therapy are commonly used.
 These forms of treatment can be risky, but when used correctly they are very safe and effective in treating ADHD.

-One treatment we concentrate on is cannabis.
 Clinical studies suggest that cannabis could be a method of treatment for people who are looking for a different treatment approach.
 Cannabis will not cure this mental disorder, but experts believe that the plant can alleviate symptoms associated with it.